FrankieBetanco/wordhelper/README.md

 and searching for each word takes O(log n).
 The run time in total ends up
 being:

-generating strings +setting up dictionary + searching dictionary for strings
+generating strings + setting up dictionary + searching dictionary for strings:
      (2^n)!        +       log(k)         +          log( (2^n)! )

 Ultimately, this program sucks.
 It does, however, help me cheat at board